HarshwardhanMore/Tribe-Threads/README.md

 # Tribe Threads

-1. Clone this repository
+1. Clone this repository or download and unzip the file.
-2. Open terminal in root folder
+2. Open the terminal in the root folder.
+3. Run following commands:
-3. Run command 1: pip install -r requirements.txt
+   a) pip install -r requirements.txt
-4. Run command 2: python manage.py runserver
+   b) python manage.py runserver
-5. It will localhost the project on 127.0.0.1:8000
+6. It will localhost the project.